Film-scientists/Watchit/README.md

 matrix.py is a module, where recommendation algorithm based on matrix factorization is implemented.

 recommendation_engine.py is a module which unites our two recommendations algorithms - searching for nearest neighbours and matrix factorization.
-Function load() gets all needed data, function quintessential() combines results of two recommendation algorithms in certain proportion and return recommnedations.
+Function load() gets all needed data, function quintessential() combines results of two recommendation algorithms in certain proportion and return recommendations.
 Function core() unites all these processes and prints recommendations.

 film_system.py containes class FilmSystem, which ties all modules together.
 Methods login(self) and register(self) use classes from auth.py to register and log in user.
-Method get(self) uses function core() from recommendation_engine.py to get, print recommendations and save them to the file.
+Method get(self) uses function core() from recommendation_engine.py to get recommendations, print and save them to the file.
 Method main(self) organizes interaction with user.

 ## Credits
 information will be available later